Perceptual error optimization for Monte Carlo rendering: Perceptual error model

-It is useful to quantify the error as a single number.
-A common approach is to take the $\Lnorm{1}$, $\Lnorm{2}$, or $\Lnorm{\infty}$ norm of $\ErrorImage$, when it is interpreted as a vector.
-Such vector norms are permutation-invariant, \ie they account for the \emph{magnitudes} of individual pixel errors but not for their \emph{distribution} over the image.
+To minimize the error, it is convenient to quantify it as a single value.
+A common approach is to take the $\Lnorm{1}$, $\Lnorm{2}$, or $\Lnorm{\infty}$ norm of the image $\ErrorImage$ interpreted as a vector.
+Such simple metrics are permutation-invariant, \ie they account for the \emph{magnitudes} of individual pixel errors but not for their \emph{distribution} over the image.
 This distribution is an important factor for the perceived fidelity, since contrast perception is an inherently spatial characteristic of the HVS (\cref{sec:PercError}).
+Our model is based on perceptual halftoning metrics that capture both the magnitude and the distribution of error.